-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (3) A major inspection carried out under and in accordance with an equivalent provision of a corresponding WHS law is taken to be a major inspection for the purposes of this regulation. - (4) In this regulation, a competent person is a person who - (a) complies with both of the following: - (i) has acquired through training, qualification or experience the knowledge and skills to carry out a major inspection of the plant; - (ii) is - - (A) registered on the National Professional Engineers Register administered by the Institution of Engineers, Australia; or - (B) a member of the Institution of Engineers, Australia with the status of Chartered Professional Engineer; or - (b) is determined by the regulator to be a competent person. - (5) The regulator may, on the application of a person, make a determination in relation to the person for the purposes of subregulation (4)(b) if the regulator considers that exceptional circumstances exist. - (6) In this regulation - major inspection means -
+- (3) A major inspection carried out under and in accordance with an equivalent provision of a corresponding WHS law is taken to be a major inspection for the purposes of this regulation. - (4) In this regulation, a competent person is a person who: - (a) complies with both of the following: - (i) has acquired through training, qualification or experience the knowledge and skills to carry out a major inspection of the plant; - (ii) is registered under a law that provides for the registration of professional engineers; or - (b) is determined by the regulator to be a competent person. - (5) The regulator may, on the application of a person, make a determination in relation to the person for the purposes of paragraph (4)(b) if the regulator considers that exceptional circumstances exist. - (6) In this regulation, major inspection means: - (a) an examination of all critical components of the crane, if necessary by stripping down the crane and removing paint, grease and corrosion to allow a thorough examination of each critical component; and

-- (a) an examination of all critical components of the crane, if necessary by stripping down the crane and removing paint, grease and corrosion to allow a thorough examination of each critical component; and - (b) a check of the effective and safe operation of the crane.
+(b) a check of the effective and safe operation of the crane.

-236. Lifts
+236 Lifts

-- (1) The person with management or control of a lift at a workplace (including a person with management or control of maintenance of a lift) must ensure that - (a) if there is a risk of a person falling down a lift well - (i) secure barriers are provided to prevent access to openings into the lift well by someone other than a person who is performing work in the lift well; and - (ii) secure working platforms or equivalent arrangements are provided for a person who is working in the lift well to prevent a fall from height; and - (b) if there is a risk to a person working in a lift well from objects falling onto that person, a secure barrier is provided to prevent, so far as is reasonably practicable, falling objects from striking the person or otherwise causing a risk.
+- (1) The person with management or control of a lift at a workplace (including a person with management or control of maintenance of a lift) must ensure that: - (a) if there is a risk of a person falling down a lift well: - secure barriers are provided to prevent access to openings into the lift well by someone other than a person who is performing work in the lift well; and - (ii) secure working platforms or equivalent arrangements are provided for a person who is working in the lift well to prevent a fall from height; and - (b) if there is a risk to a person working in a lift well from objects falling onto that person-a secure barrier is provided to prevent, so far as is reasonably practicable, falling objects from striking the person or otherwise causing a risk.

+- (a) In the case of an individual-\$3 600. - (b) In the case of a body corporate-\$18 000.

+Note: Section 12F of the Act provides that strict liability applies to each physical element of each offence under the Act, unless otherwise stated.
+The reference in section 12F of the Act includes these Regulations.

+(2) The person must ensure that there is a safe means of entry to and exit from the base of the lift well.

+- (a) In the case of an individual-\$3 600. - (b) In the case of a body corporate-\$18 000.

+te: Section 12F of the Act provides that strict liability applies to each physical element of each offence under the Act, unless otherwise stated.
+The reference in section 12F of the Act includes these Regulations.

-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (2) The person must ensure that there is a safe means of entry to and exit from the base of the lift well.
-Penalty: In the case of - - (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (3) The person must ensure that there is fixed, in a prominent place in the lift, a sign that states the safe working load specified in the design of the lift.
+(3) The person must ensure that there is fixed, in a prominent place in the lift, a sign that states the safe working load specified in the design of the lift.

-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000.
+- (a) In the case of an individual-\$3 600. - (b) In the case of a body corporate-\$18 000.